 Beverly Hills is among Los Angeles' most prestigious addresses, and its HVAC requirements reflect the high standards of its residential properties.
 From the estate homes of the flats south of Sunset Boulevard to the hillside properties above Mulholland, Beverly Hills homes demand HVAC service that matches the surrounding architecture.
-LC Heating & Air works in Beverly Hills and Beverly Hills adjacent homes with the same licensed, permitted, professional approach we bring to every neighborhood.
+LC Heating & Air works in Beverly Hills and surrounding areas with a licensed, professional approach, providing the specific technical expertise that complex, high-end homes require.

-The Department of Energy estimates that typical residential duct systems lose 20β30% of conditioned air through leaks before it reaches the living space.
-In Los Angeles, where AC runs heavily from May through October, that means you're paying to cool your attic rather than your living room every summer.
-Duct repair is one of the highest-return HVAC improvements a homeowner can make β and it directly addresses the most common cause of comfort complaints, such as uneven temperatures and rooms that are always too hot or too cold.
+The Department of Energy estimates that typical residential duct systems lose 20–30% of conditioned air through leaks before it reaches the living space.
+In Los Angeles, where AC runs heavily from May through October, that means you're paying to cool your attic rather than your living room.
+Duct repair is one of the highest-return HVAC improvements a homeowner can make, directly addressing the most common cause of comfort complaints like uneven temperatures and rooms that are always too hot or too cold.

 Local HVAC considerations